hashicorp/vault/website/source/docs/concepts/tokens.html.md

 with the token.
 Learn more about policies on the [policies concepts](/docs/concepts/policies.html) page.

-## Token Leases
+## Token Time-To-Live and Leases

-Every token has a lease associated with it.
-These leases behave in much the same way as [leases for secrets](/docs/concepts/lease.html).
-After the lease period is up, the token will no longer function.
+Every non-root token has a time-to-live (TTL) associated with it.
+After the TTL is up, the token will no longer function.
 In addition to no longer functioning, Vault will revoke it.

-If a lease is associated with the token, in order to avoid your token being revoked, the `vault token-renew` command should be periodically used to renew the lease.

-After a token is revoked, all of the secrets in use by that token will also be revoked.
-Therefore, if a user requests AWS access keys, for example, then after the token expires the AWS access keys will also be expired even if they had remaining lease time.
+When a token is revoked, any leases associated with the token will be revoked as well, even if the TTLs on the individual leases are not yet up.
+For example, if a user requests AWS access keys, after the token expires the AWS access keys will also be revoked.
+In order to avoid your token being revoked, the `vault token-renew` command should be periodically used to renew the token.